SKIN

 VITILIGO develops when the ulceration reaches into the basal layer of the skin that consists of melanin-producing cells.
 The depigmentation creates the white patches typical for vitiligo (compare with tinea versicolor involving the corium skin; see also Scarlet Fever).
 The separation conflict related to the deepest layer of the epidermis is – subjectively – perceived as particularly cruel or “brutal” (loss of a loved one, physical abuse).
 The white macules appear at the site(s) associated with the separation.
 Hair that grows on areas affected with vitiligo turns white.
 Albinism, characterized by white skin and white hair, is caused by a generalized, “brutal” separation conflict suffered by the unborn child.
 Due to the complete loss of the pigmented skin layer a repigmentation is no longer possible, even if the conflict is resolved.

-Vitiligo on the right side of the trunk reveals a “brutal” separation from a partner (for a right-handed man).
+Vitiligo on the right side of the trunk reveals a “brutal” separation from a partner (for a right-handed person).

 During the first part of the healing phase (in PCL-A) the affected area of the skin becomes pinkish and red, followed by a slow(!) repigmentation process in PCL-B. However, recurring conflict relapses during this phase lead to hyper-pigmentation presenting as brown spots, known as café-au-lait spots.

-Here, the café-au-lait spots are on the left side of the upper body, exactly respecting the midline.
-Hence, the separation conflict is associated with the mother (for a right-handed person) or with a partner (for a left-hander).
+Here, the café-au-lait spots are on the left side of the upper body, respecting the midline.
+Hence, the separation conflict is associated with the mother (for a right-handed person) or with a partner (for a left-handed person).

 HEALING PHASE: During the first part of the healing phase (PCL-A) the ulcerated area of the skin is replenished through cell proliferation.
 The skin swells up, becomes red, inflamed, irritated, itchy, and sensitive to touch (hypersensitivity).
 The small fluid-filled edemas appear as blisters.
 After the Epileptoid Crisis, in PCL-B, the blisters dry up and the skin normalizes, provided there are no conflict relapses.